abenable/abenable/README.md

 Here are the key skills and technologies I'm proficient in:

--**Node.js**: Recently acquired experience in building server-side applications using Node.js.
+- **Node.js**: Recently acquired experience in building server-side applications using Node.js.
 Proficient in creating robust APIs to interact with client applications and handle data efficiently.

--**Express.js**: Newly familiar with designing scalable web applications using Express.js.
+- **Express.js**: Newly familiar with designing scalable web applications using Express.js.
 Eager to explore middleware to enhance API functionality and ensure a smooth user experience.React: Recently delved into crafting interactive and user-friendly front-end interfaces with React.
 Learning the ropes of state management, component architecture, and integrating external APIs.

--**Python**: Possessing some experience with Python and its versatile libraries, including Pandas, Matplotlib, NumPy, Seaborn, and Scikit-learn.
+- **Python**: Possessing some experience with Python and its versatile libraries, including Pandas, Matplotlib, NumPy, Seaborn, and Scikit-learn.
 Currently leveraging these libraries for data manipulation, visualization, and machine learning tasks in various projects, including web development, scripting, and data analysis.

--**Django**: Recently started exploring rapid web application development with Django.
+- **Django**: Recently started exploring rapid web application development with Django.
 Beginning to handle database models, user authentication, and overall web application architecture with Django.

--**TensorFlow**: Currently in the process of learning TensorFlow for machine learning and deep learning projects.
+- **TensorFlow**: Currently in the process of learning TensorFlow for machine learning and deep learning projects.
 Excited to expand my skill set into advanced data analysis and predictive modeling.
-## Projects

-### TrendyMart - Full Stack Dropshipping Site

-Description: TrendyMart is a full-stack dropshipping site that offers the latest trendy products to customers worldwide.
-It leverages Node.js and Express.js for the backend, React for the frontend, and MongoDB as the database.
-The platform provides a seamless shopping experience with secure payment processing and order tracking.

-Tech Stack: Node.js, Express.js, React, MongoDB, CSS

-### Inkspire - Full Stack Blog App

-Description: Inkspire is a full-stack blog application built using the MERN (MongoDB, Express.js, React, Node.js) stack.
-It allows users to create and publish their blogs, read articles posted by others, and engage in discussions through comments.
-The app features user authentication, real-time updates, and a responsive UI.

-Tech Stack: MongoDB, Express.js, React, Node.js, CSS
+Tech Stack: Python, MongoDB, Express.js, React, Node.js, CSS,

 ## Contributions